cheatsnake/CSES-problem-set-typescript/README.md

 # :memo: CSES Problem Set Solutions
 CSES is one of the best sources of programming tasks.
-In this repository you can find my solutions that I solve in my free time using my favorite Typescript programming language.
+In this repository you can find my solutions that I solve in my free time using TypeScript programming language.
 I hope that I can create a complete collection of solved problems.

 ## :rocket: How to run my code?
 To run my code on your computer, just clone this repository: